mopidy/mopidy-pandora/README.rst

   during playback (e.g. song and artist names, album covers, track length, bitrate etc.).
 - Simulate dynamic tracklist (workaround for `#2 <https://github.com/rectalogic/mopidy-pandora/issues/2)>`_)
 - Add support for browsing genre stations.
 Note that clicking on a genre station will automatically add that station to your profile.
-At the moment, there is no way to remove stations from within Mopidy-Pandora.
+At the moment there is no way to remove stations from within Mopidy-Pandora.
 - Force Mopidy to stop when skip limit is exceeded (workaround for `#1221 <https://github.com/mopidy/mopidy/issues/1221>`_).
 - Scrobbling tracks to Last.fm should now work.
 - Implemented caching to speed up startup and browsing of the list of stations.
 Configuration parameter ``cache_time_to_live`` can be used to specify when cache items should expire and be refreshed (in seconds).
 - Better support for users with free Pandora accounts: now plays advertisements which should prevent free accounts from being locked.
-- Sort station list to move 'QuickMix' to top of the list.
+- Move 'QuickMix' to the top of the station list.
 Stations that will be played as part of QuickMix are marked with an asterisk (*).
 - **Event support does not work at the moment**, so it has been disabled by default until `#1352 <https://github.com/mopidy/mopidy/issues/1352>`_ is fixed.
 Alternatively you can patch Mopidy 1.1.1 with